 - If over $35,000 is made, each BCS K-8 family gets a $50 credit toward their tuition during the month of December.

 - Participation in fundraising is not required for Preschool families.

 Note: If a family has a student in Preschool plus another student in K-8, the family commitment for service hours and fundraising participation is set at the K-8 level.
 There is not an additional commitment for Preschool.

 Families can reduce their tuition costs by participating in the BC Bucks gift card (Scrip) program.
 50% of all rebates earned in the program are returned to the family as tuition credits.
-As a bonus for June 2018 only, families will receive 100% of rebates from BC Bucks purchases.

 Service Hours (K-8 Families)

 “When you forget yourself and think of others, this is love!
 And with the washing of the feet the Lord teaches us to be servants, and above all, servants as He was a servant to us, for every one of us.” -Pope Francis

 As Catholics, we are called to serve one another.
 This ethic of service is especially visible in our school community, as many of our programs including cafeteria, fundraisers, athletic programs, and student activities could not continue without significant volunteer hours.
 Butler Catholic families are asked to volunteer 40 hours of service to the school throughout the year.